-Select (All) Programs, then Select OnScreen.
-The OnScreen menu will have selections corresponding to the icons in the group.
-Select OnScreen to begin operation.
+Select (All) Programs, then Select OnScreen with CrossScanner.
+The OnScreen with CrossScanner menu will have selections corresponding to the icons in the group.
+Select OnScreen with CrossScanner to begin operation.

-The OnScreen Welcome will automatically run after install.
-The Tutorial and this manual can be used to learn all the features and capabilities of OnScreen.
+The OnScreen with CrossScanner Welcome will automatically run after install.
+The Tutorial and this manual can be used to learn all the features and capabilities of OnScreen with CrossScanner.